A trip to the Dry Tortugas should be on everyone’s bucket list. History, seclusion, and pristine natural beauty are top reasons to go.

 Key West charter companies

 If you have a private vessel – you are all set.
-If not, the good news is there are now two charter fleets that serve this area out of Key West.
-Their fleets are not huge, so make sure you plan in advance.
+If not, the good news is there is now at least one fleet that serves these cruising grounds out of Key West.
+The fleets are not huge, so make sure you plan in advance.

 Florida Yacht Charters / Moorings